-As an Anaconda Enterprise Administrator, you can create custom environments for other users to access.
+As an Anaconda Enterprise Administrator, you can create custom environments.
 These environments include specific packages and their dependencies.
 You can then create a custom installer for the environment, that can be shipped to HDFS and used in Spark jobs.

 Custom installers enable IT and Hadoop administrators to maintain close control of a Hadoop cluster while also making these tools available to data scientists who need Python and R libraries.
 They provide an easy way to ship multiple custom Anaconda distributions to multiple Hadoop clusters.

 Creating an environment¶

 Log in to the console using the Administrator credentials configured after installation.